 Pregnancy is a big and an exciting moment for most women, especially if you’ve been trying to conceive for a while.
 Let’s face it, you get all the ‘aww’ feelings when you see a tiny shoe, shirt or when you start imagining how cute the nursery room will be for your little one.
-Of course, pregnancy is not all rainbows and butterflies; it’s also a roller coaster of emotions and changes.
+Of course, pregnancy is not all rainbows and butterflies; it’s also a roller coaster of emotions and physiological changes.
 In one moment, you are happy and glowing and the next one you are sad or start crying because there are no cookies in the jar.
 Not to mention the cravings, nausea, etc. the usual’s.
 As pregnancy advances and the bump is getting bigger, it is quite common to feel lack of sleep, due waking up in the middle of the night trying to find the right position or because of sudden pain in the back.
 That is why investing in a good quality mattress is a wise choice to help yourself get a good night sleep.

 Since there are many types, sizes, etc. of a mattress to choose from, we decided to dedicate this article to all of you lovely pregnant ladies, to help you get comfy while going through this beautiful journey of yours.

 We will discuss the key factors and concerns while choosing and purchasing the mattress as well as our top choices and recommendations researched and tested by our team.

 Buyer’s Guide for The Best Pregnancy Mattress Choice

 First things first, it is important to notice when the sleep disruptions become more frequent.
 Studies have shown that most women experience difficulties during the 1st and 3rd trimesters because of frequent urges to urinate and chronic pain.
 Also, sleep disruption might still be present after childbirth due to the needs of your newborn that frequently have to be satisfied during the night.